SimCity Original Version IBM PC 1989

 SimCity Terrain Editor IBM PC 1989

 Maxis released SimCity Terrain Editor in 1989 for IBM PC MS-DOS.
 SimCity Terrain Editor allows players to randomly terraform terrain, paint their own maps and modify existing maps.
-SimCity Terrain Editor was distributed on 2x 3.5" 720kB DD diskette or 4x 5.25" 360kB DD floppy disks and extracts and installs to hard disk drive via SimCity Graphics Install Program Set 1.
+SimCity Terrain Editor was distributed on 2x 3.5" 720kB DD diskettes or 4x 5.25" 360kB DD floppy disks and extracts and installs to hard disk drive via SimCity Graphics Install Program Set 1.
 The install size is 280 kbytes and consists of 6 files.

 SimCity Graphics Set 1: Ancient Cities IBM PC 1990